tejaswinibalaji/Applied-Data-Science-Capstone-Project/README.md

 In an attempt to learn this I am using the IMDB Movies review data.
 This project demonstrates about how to
 - Prepare Data for Sentiment Analysis
-- Use basic techniques to builds a sentiment analyser
+- Use LSTM techniques to build a sentiment analyser
-- Evaluate the polarity of text as negative or positive
+- Plot the output of prediction

 ## Getting The Data ##